mahfujur036/mahfujur036/README.md

 - 👋 Hi, I’m @mahfujur036
-- 👀 I’m interested in mostly computer graphics and computer stuffs in general.
-In my professional life I am a graphic designer and digital artist.
-I am also a graduate of Computer Science and Engineering.
+- 🪪 I am a Computer Engineering graduate.
+I have a great love in learning the science and magic behind tech.
+I love people and have a great deal of interest in human-centered designs in technology.
+I also love art and graphics and am a part-time graphic designer and digital artist.
-- 🌱 I’m currently working as a System Engineer at bKash Ltd. On personal level I am developing a personal project website and learning Unreal Engine.
+- 💼 I’m currently working as a System Engineer at bKash Ltd, the largest MFS organization of Bangladesh.
+- 🎮 I am an avid gamer and worked a little with game development during my university days.
+I still dream of developing a game on my own some day.
 - 📫 For any queries you can reach me at mahfujur036@gmail.com.

 <!---